Shobrooke Park Estate

 There is disabled access for wheel chair users at the Creedy Bridge entrance with a RADAR key and also at the East lodge Entrance.

-In addition the area in the Park South of the Ponds is available as a 'Permissive Access Area'.
+Tthe area in the Park, South of the Ponds, is available as a 'Permissive Access Area'.

 Please keep your dog on a lead if there are sheep in the field.